During the Academic Year...

 Class is from 9:15-10:15 a.m.
 This formation class is designed to prepare children to “cross over” from the younger children’s offerings into the youth group classes and activities.
 Emphasis is placed on the many covenants of God with his people, using the God’s Great Covenant curriculum as one of the main resources.
 This transitions the children smoothly into the Middle School studies.

-In addition to the formation class, our 4th- and 5th-graders are invited by our older youth to participate in Pre-EYC activities, sponsored by the EYC one Sunday evening a month.
-These activities alternate between fun, relaxed recreational activities and small service projects.
+In addition to the formation class, our 4th- and 5th-graders are invited by our older youth to participate in Pre-EYC activities, sponsored by the EYC one Sunday evening a month, from 5:15 to 6:45 p.m.
+The events include dinner with the EYC members.
+The activities alternate between fun, relaxed recreational activities and small service projects.
+The Winter-Spring dates for 2018 are: January 28, February 25, March 25, April 29.

 Children’s Chapel is offered at the 10:30 a.m. service.
 When you see the special banner at the chancel steps near the end of the processional hymn, children (ages 3 through 2nd grade) can come forward to process to the Children’s Chapel in Room 309 for a time of greeting, singing, activity and storytelling.
 The children return to the service at the passing of the Peace.
 All adults (not just parents) are urged - one or two people per Sunday - to be present with our youngest members as they enjoy the word of God in song, story and movement as presented by our Children’s Chapel coordinator.